Efficient semiparametric estimation and model selection for multidimensional mixtures: Model selection

 up to label switching, when M tends to infinity. \end{prop}

 Proposition \ref{prop:limit_thetaM} is proved in Section \ref{sec:proofProp4}.

-Using Proposition \ref{prop:limit_thetaM}, we can deduce a constraint (leading to an upper bound in some cases), depending on the considered sequence of partitions $({\cal I}_M)_{M\in {\cal M}}$, on sequences $M_n$ leading to efficiency.
+Using Proposition \ref{prop:limit_thetaM}, we can deduce a constraint on sequences $M_n$ leading to consistent estimation of $\theta^{\star}$, depending on the considered sequence of partitions $({\cal I}_M)_{M\in {\cal M}}$, which may give an upper bound on sequences $M_n$ leading to efficiency.
 We believe that this constraint is very conservative and leads to very conservative bounds.
 Corollary \ref{co:bound_for M_n} below is proved in Section \ref{sec:proof_cor_lim_Mn}.